chamambom/my-terraform-cloud-journey/README.md

 # My Terraform (AWS/Azure) best practices

-### This repo is inspired by Adam Rush's repo.
-I have adapted the code for my team ,refactored some parts , removed deprecated code to accomodate terraform version changes.
+### This repo is inspired by Adam Rush's repo "details below".
+I have adapted the code for my myself ,team ,refactored some parts , added some code snipets for AWS and removed deprecated code to accomodate terraform version changes.

     Author:  Adam Rush
     Blog:    https://adamrushuk.github.io
     GitHub:  https://github.com/adamrushuk
     Twitter: @adamrushuk

-This repository contains terraform code snippets and best practices notes that i reuse from time to time when managing cloud environment.
+This repository contains terraform code snippets and best practices notes that i reuse from time to time when managing multi cloud environments.

 Some background - I lead a team of cloud delivery engineers operating remotely across Southern Africa (DRC , Zimbabwe ,Zambia and Botswana).
 Our customers are segmented into "managed cloud customers" and "unmanaged cloud customers".
 Depending on the scale of resources that the "managed cloud customer" wants to deploy - we use terraform and private git repos to manage their resources.